Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Mikael's Blessing.png" Align=right width=8% height=8%>

-- 3000 Gold
+- 4000 Gold
 - Wondrous

 **Purify**: You know the lesser restoration spell and can cast it once a long rest as an reaction without spending mana.

-**Enhanced Cleansing** Whenever you cast lesser- or greater restoration on a target, you may spend at least one additional mana to eighter target another creature within range, or remove an additional effect affecting a creature.
+**Enhanced Cleansing** Whenever you cast lesser- or greater restoration on a target you can target creatures within 30 feet of you.
+Aditionally, you may spend at least one additional mana to eighter target another creature within range, or remove an additional effect affecting a creature.

 **Healing Power**: Your healing spells heal 2 more hit points.